 Add the chickpeas and lower the heat to medium.
 Add the Dijon mustard, garlic powder, cayenne and a pinch of salt.
 Mix with a wooden spoon until the chickpeas are fully coated in the mustard mixture.
 Sauté until the chickpeas develop a light golden brown crust, about 5 minutes.

 Adjust the heat to low and add the kale and a small splash of olive oil for moisture, if necessary.
 Cook, tossing, until the kale is wilted but still bright green, 1 to 2 minutes.
 Remove from the heat immediately.
 Transfer to a plate and top with cracked pepper and parsley.

-For the charcuterie lunch board: Put half of the Dijon chickpea mixture into a small bowl and smash with a fork.
-Transfer to a bento-style lunchbox.
-Put the remaining whole chickpea mixture in a second bento-style lunchbox.
+For the charcuterie lunch board: Put half of the Dijon chickpeas in a small bowl and smash with a fork.
+Transfer some to a bento-style lunchbox.
+Put some of the remaining whole Dijon chickpeas in a second bento-style lunchbox.
+(Reserve the remaining chickpeas for future meals.)
 Arrange the bread, roast beef and half of the Swiss cheese and piquante peppers with the smashed chickpeas.
 Arrange the crackers and remaining Swiss cheese and piquante peppers with the whole chickpeas.
-Add the Dijon mustard to 2 small serving bowls and place one in each box.
+Add some Dijon mustard to 2 small serving bowls and place one in each box.

 Tools You May Need